Jahanshah1/Ryo-coin-/README.md

 # Ryo-coin-
-An anime inspired ERC20 token for micro-transactions on [Shinobi Alliance](www.shinobi-alliance.com)
+An anime inspired ERC20 token for micro-transactions on www.shinobi-alliance.com

 ## Features of the token
 - 8 million supply